How to cope with a self-harm relapse

 Why am I self-harming again?

-Self-harming again after not doing it for a while isn’t anything to be ashamed of.
+Starting to self-harm after not doing it for a while isn’t anything to be ashamed of.
 You haven’t suddenly become weak, you haven’t lost your will-power, and you haven’t let yourself – or anyone else – down.
 Self-harm is often used as a coping mechanism, and there could be a number of reasons you’ve had a self-harm relapse.
 Whatever the reason, know that you’re not alone and we’re here for you.
+Relapses are normal and totally ok, you can read more about mental health relapses here.

 If you’re not sure why you’re self-harming again, then try asking yourself have you: